bjoerge/staticr/README.md

 - A set of predefined routes (javascript bundles, html files) are generated and served dynamically during development
 - These routes are built and written to static files on disk at deploy time (i.e. to be served by nginx)

+See the [example](https://github.com/bjoerge/build-static/tree/master/example) directory for a complete, working example project.

 ## Usage

 ### Define the routes